Environmental Data Science Summit

 The 2023 EDS Summit was organized around the question above, challenging individuals and groups to think deeply about barriers and identify concrete steps that could be taken on short time scales to create meaningful changes.
 These reflections relied on deep collaboration among diverse members of the environmental data science community: from graduate students to research center directors, communicators to postdocs, librarians to industry scientists - all perspectives are critical in advancing the field.
 By the end of the two-day conference, the 100 participants coalesced on ten ideas, forming focus groups that are still actively working on achieving their desired outcomes.

 Still curious?
-Read one participant's take on the summit and see the 2023 Summit schedule.
+Read one participant's take on the summit and view scenes from the 2023 Summit.

 2023 Steering Committee: